LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 #### CDF For Function Hotness :fire:

 For the purposes of determining function hotness, we're looking at a CDF from a slightly different perspective.
-We're asking the question: "given a certain percentage $p$ (that being percentage of runtime), what is the edge weight threshold $F_h(p)$ such that the sum of all edge weights at or above $F_m(p)$ equals $p$ percentage of the total program runtime?"
+We're asking the question: "given a certain percentage $p$ (that being percentage of runtime), what is the edge weight threshold $F_h(p)$ such that the sum of all edge weights at or above $F_h(p)$ equals $p$ percentage of the total program runtime?"
 The answer $F_h(p)$ is the `hot-callsite-thres-from-CDF` value we saw Go print out, and $p$ is the `pgoinlinecdfthreshold` value we specified to the build process.
 We can mathematically describe our situation:

 $$